get-got/discord-downloader-go/README.md

     * _`[DEFAULTS]`_ blacklistedExtensions `[array of strings]`
         * _Default:_ `[ ".htm", ".html", ".php", ".exe", ".dll", ".bin", ".cmd", ".sh", ".py", ".jar" ]`
         * Ignores files containing specified extensions.
 Ensure you use proper formatting.

+## Info for Developers
+* I'm a complete amateur with Golang.
+If anything's bad please make a pull request.
+* Versioning is <MAJOR>.<MINOR>.<PATCH>
+* I try to be consistent with annotation but it's not perfect.
+* Logging generally follows certain standards and patterns with formatting and color-coding.